Do you love to hunt for a good bargain? If so, you probably enjoying hitting up garage sales and yard sales around the city.

 Otherwise, you’re just giving away money, adding clutter to your life, and will have to donate or sell the items later.

 Listing your garage sale on gsalr.com is FREE, fast and easy.

 Follow regulations.
 If you live in a village, township, city or other type of neighborhood that requires a garage sale permit, make sure you get it.
-While it’s not likely anyone is patrolling to look for unauthorized sales, being hit with a $50-$100 fine may wipe out your profits.
+It’s usually less than $20.
+It’s cheaper than a $50-$100 fine.

 Schedule with others.
 If you have neighbors, it’s best to plan to hold garage sales for the same dates.
 Neighborhood sales draw more people than a single sale and people will browse multiple sales if they are nearby.

 Don’t overprice.
 Selling 100 items for cheap is better than selling 5 items at a higher price.
 If you’re having a garage sale, you want to get rid of items and make a little money – don’t overvalue your “junk”.